 I got a little bored of meat or tomato sauce for my fresh pasta which we love making at home with the kids on weekends.
 This recipe is great and diffe...

-One of our favorite ways to include mushrooms into fresh handmade pasta recipes, Tagliatelle alla Norcina will surely win a place in your heart and table as well.
+One of our favorite ways to include mushrooms into fresh handmade pasta recipes, Pasta alla Norcina will surely win a place in your heart and table as well.

 While there are many variations on this classic fresh pasta recipe from the Umbria region, this version forgoes black truffle toppings in favor of earthy seasonal mushrooms, white wine and a sprinkling of fresh tomatoes.